Camera-Pan/Camera-Pan/Player Instructions.md

 The player has a built-in recorder that can be used to "crop and pan" the video to create highlights.

-To enter the recording mode, click the recording mode button to show the recorder bar
+To enter the recording mode, click the recording mode button in the bottom right corner to show the recorder bar:
 ![image](https://user-images.githubusercontent.com/114755950/193302834-26d4d428-4d46-4913-a0e5-bf23f8d67e5c.png)

+Recording bar:
 ![image](https://user-images.githubusercontent.com/114755950/193302934-2cb5a8e5-d7c2-4544-a103-7add67ed619c.png)

 800x600: Change this to set the resolution of the clip by changing it in the recording bar.